Balashanmugam30/CrewAI-Financial-Summary/README.md

 - **Multilingual Translation** 🌐
   Translates the summary into **Arabic, Hindi, and Hebrew**.

-- **Stock Chart Generation** 📊
+- **Related Image Discovery** 🖼️
-  Detects relevant stock tickers and generates price charts using Matplotlib.
+  Finds and downloads relevant charts or images from the web based on the news summary’s content.

 - **PDF Report Generation** 📝
-  Compiles the summary, translations, and charts into a professional PDF document.
+  Compiles the summary, translations, and found images into a professional PDF document.

 - **Automated Distribution** 📬
   Sends the final PDF to a designated Telegram channel automatically.